DefinitionThis section has been translated automatically.

 - The following types of local anaesthesia are distinguished:

 - Intravenous regional anaesthesia: In this procedure, LA are injected into the vein of a previously anaemic limb.
 Operations of up to 1 hour can then be performed on this limb (e.g. surgery for Carpatunnel syndrome).

 ContraindicationThis section has been translated automatically.

-"Hypersensitivity" (see also local anaesthetics) to the preparation, blood coagulation disorders, non-cooperative patients or children whose cooperation cannot be expected.
+"Hypersensitivity" (see local anesthetics below) to the preparation, blood clotting disorders, non-cooperative patients or children whose cooperation cannot be expected.
 Caution!
-Question about intolerance of local anaesthetics before each local anesthesia is necessary!
+Asking about intolerance of local anesthetics before each local anesthesia is necessary!
 Note: proarrythmic effect, especially with lidocaine, less with prilocaine.